nithin891233t/Echo-Sight/README.md

 - Allow users to customize alerts, adjust sensitivity settings, and tailor the device to their preferences.
 - Design a wearable device that is comfortable, hands-free, and suitable for long-term use.

-## **Key Components:**

-### **1. Glasses with Camera:**
-- A discreet camera mounted on the glasses captures the user's surroundings continuously.

-### **2. Fine-Tuned YOLOv8 Model:**
-- A state-of-the-art object detection algorithm processes real-time video data to identify and classify objects.

-### **3. Raspberry Pi 4:**
-- Acts as the central processing unit, handling object detection and data management.

-### **4. Bluetooth Earbuds:**
-- Deliver real-time voice feedback to the user, providing audio descriptions of detected objects, navigation instructions, and more.

-### **5. Maps and Navigation System:**
-- Integrated maps offer voice-guided navigation, ensuring users reach their destinations safely.

-### **6. Weather Updates and News Headlines:**
-- Real-time weather updates help users plan their day, and news headlines keep them informed.

-### **7. Live Tracking and Emergency Alerts:**
-- Enables real-time location tracking and emergency alerts to provide additional safety and security.

 ## **How It Works:**

 ### **1. Real-Time Object Detection:**